 In 1903, W.E.B.
 Du Bois wrote that “the function of the university is not simply to teach breadwinning, or to furnish teachers for the public schools, or to be a centre of polite society; it is, above all, to be the organ of that adjustment between real life and the growing knowledge of life, an adjustment which forms the secret of civilization.”
 For Du Bois, the problem of the 20th century was “the problem of the color-line.”
 It is knowledge of the color-line, and action against it, that formed his life’s work, both in the university and in the world.

-We launch the Institute on Inequality and Democracy at UCLA Luskin to understand and transform the divides and dispossessions, the “color-lines”, of the 21st century.
-At a time of unprecedented income inequality in the United States, we join the growing call for rigorous analysis of the processes through which such inequality has been produced, that recognizes the corrosive effects of the warehousing of wealth and power on civic life, and that seeks to undo such inequality through new frameworks of redistribution and democratic politics.
+Drawing inspiration from Du Bois and other black radical and postcolonial thinkers, the Institute on Inequality and Democracy at UCLA Luskin aims to understand and transform the divides and dispossessions, the color-lines, of the 21st century.
+At a time of unprecedented income inequality in the United States, we join the growing effort for rigorous analysis of the processes through which such inequality has been produced, that recognizes the corrosive effects of the warehousing of wealth and power on civic life, and that seeks to undo such inequality through new frameworks of redistribution and democratic politics.

-Equally our location is in the public university, which we view as a vitally important institution for the remaking of American democracy and the unmaking of precarity.
+The University of California is an especially propitious home for our institute.
+Like liberal democracy itself, the public university at once bears the promise of inclusion and manifests the persistence of exclusion.
 The public university has an intimate relationship with the “real life” of which Du Bois wrote, and we believe that this intimacy generates a responsibility for public affairs and an impulse to educate a next generation for whom citizenry is not an enclave of privilege but rather shared and collective existence amidst difference.
-The University of California is an especially propitious home for our institute.
-Like liberal democracy, the public university at once bears the promise of inclusion and manifests the persistence of exclusion.
-Inspired by a new generation of student mobilizations, we hope to transform the university.